CHRISTMAS IN NEW YORK //YOUR ULTIMATE GUIDE TO A MAGICAL VISIT

 TIPS AND TRICKS:

 Bring Cash: One of my favorite things about NYC during the holidays are the Salvation Army bell ringers.
 They don’t just stand there and ring the bell, they are usually playing loud music and dancing, so we always head out with some change or dollar bills to fill the kettle.
+Also, spread the love a little bit to the doormen, porters and housekeepers that work so hard for us.

-Dress Warm: We have visited when it was mild and in the 40’s and 50’s and we have visited when it was freezing in the 20’s.
+Dress Warm: We have visited NYC when it was mild and in the 40’s and 50’s and we have visited when it was freezing in the 20’s.
 We always bring thick wool socks, a large packet of hand warmers, a scarf (even for men), a ski cap or something to keep your head/ears warm and layers.
 Lots and lots of layers.
-Also, you will be walking a lot.
+You will be walking a lot.
 We still wear our tennis shoes here and with nice, thick socks, our feet never get cold.
 If you’re dressed appropriately for the weather, you’ll enjoy your visit so much more.

 Souvenirs: We love buying snow globes when we travel and getting one in NYC as a keepsake from your holiday trip is a perfect gift.
 But, keep in mind that many of these snow globes get confiscated by the TSA because they exceed the 3 oz. liquid rule.
 So, if you plan to buy one of these, make sure it will fit in your checked bag.

-Take the Subway: The NYC subway is very easy to use, once you get the hang of it.
+Take the Subway: The NYC subway is very easy to use once you get the hang of it.
 Use the CityMapper app to help guide you.
 We found that the worst thing that can happen is we end up one Metro stop further than we started if we get on going the wrong direction.
-You can buy a Metro ticket for each member of your family (honestly, the kids really like having their own ticket and swiping it) or you can use Apple Pay on your phone or just a credit card.
-I prefer not to get my credit card in and out of my purse every time.
-So, we always opt for a Metro ticket.

-Make Reservations: If you plan to visit any museum while you are in NYC make sure that you do your research.
-Most are now requiring a timed entry reservation.
-Also, when we visited NYC over New Year’s Eve, we purchased the City Pass.
-But, because this is one of the busiest times of the year, no museum was honoring the skip the line option and we basically waited almost two hours in the freezing cold.
+Make Reservations: If you plan to visit any museum while you are in NYC, make sure that you do your research.
+Most require a timed entry reservation.
+Also, when we visited NYC over New Year’s Eve, we purchased the CityPass.
+But, because this is one of the busiest times of the year, no museum was honoring the skip the line option and we basically waited almost two hours in the freezing cold at every museum.
 The museums we were able to get in were so crowded that it just wasn’t enjoyable.
 Now, we come to NYC over the holidays for the festivities and not the sightseeing.
 Set your expectations for crowds and you won’t be disappointed.

-HAPPY TRAVELS!
+HAPPY holidays!

 Previous